-Singapore Asia's smartest city, Zurich tops world's smart city index 2023
+Singapore Asia's smartest city, Zurich tops World's Smart City Index 2023

 The index was published by The Smart City Observatory, which is a part of the Swiss business school Institute for Management Development (IMD).
 It ranks 141 cities based on how they use technology to address the challenges its citizens face, to be able to achieve a higher quality of life.
 The index ranked Zurich at the first spot, while Oslo was at the second.
 Canberra grabbed the third spot on this index.

-This is the third time Singapore has been seventh on the list.
+This is the third time Singapore has been seventh on the list of smart cities.
 In 2020 and 2021, too, the city was in the same spot, while in 2022, the index was not released.

 These are the smartest cities in the world, according to the Smart City Index